deepabhra/portfolio/README.md

 - **Social Links**: Direct links to my LinkedIn, GitHub, and more.
 - **Dynamic Text Animation**: Using Typed.js for an engaging introduction.
 - **Smooth Scrolling**: Navigation with a seamless scrolling effect.
+- **Dark Mode**: Toggle between light and dark themes for a better viewing experience.

 ---